 1) Free forging

-It refers to the processing method of forging by using simple universal tools or directly applying an external force to the blank between the upper and lower anvil of forging equipment to deform the blank and obtain the required geometry and internal quality.
+Free forging is a processing method that involves using simple universal tools or directly applying external force to deform a blank between the upper and lower anvil of forging equipment, to obtain the required geometry and internal quality.

 2) Die forging

 Typically, die forging is used to manufacture parts with small weights and in large batches.
-This process can be further divided into three types: hot die forging, warm forging and cold forging.
+This process can be further divided into three types: hot die forging, warm forging, and cold forging.

-Extrusion should belong to die forging, which can be divided into heavy metal extrusion and light metal extrusion.
+Extrusion is a type of die forging that can be categorized into heavy metal extrusion and light metal extrusion.

-Closed die forging and closed upsetting belong to two advanced processes of die forging.
+Closed die forging and closed upsetting are two advanced processes of die forging.
 One significant advantage of these processes is the high utilization rate of materials since there is no flash.

 However, it is important to note that the blank cannot be entirely limited.
-Therefore, it is necessary to strictly control the volume of the blank, control the relative position of the forging die and measure the forging, so as to reduce the wear of the forging die.
+Therefore, it is necessary to strictly control the volume of the blank, manage the relative position of the forging die, and measure the forging to minimize the wear of the forging die.

 3) Grinding ring